 07710 387435 / 07891 902476

-I am trained as a Family and Systemic Psychotherapist, with experience of working with young people, families and adults.
-I have a number of years’ experience of working in mental health.
-I have more recently trained to treat trauma, both developmental and situational and use AIT practice regularly in my practice.
+I have a lot of experience of working with young people, families and adults.
+I have a number of years’ experience of working in mental health, including Eating Disorders.
+I offer trauma therapy and use AIT practice regularly in my practice.
 I am also trained in a number of techniques that help create emotional stability, both individually and within family systems.

 AIT is a gentle and effective trauma treatment or energy treatment which promotes psychological, physical and spiritual healing by treating not just the symptoms, but the originating causes of present day difficulties that fracture wholeness and block connection to spirit, feelings and emotions.
 AIT blends analytic psychotherapy with the power of energy psychology.
 AIT specializes in treatment for difficult and complex clinical challenges, including:

 - Multi- causal illness such as autoimmune diseases.

 I am trained to work systemically and I aim to work respectfully and effectively with people in ways that consider their important relationships, across generations, and the different systems and contexts in which they live.
 Systemic family therapy has been found to be effective for children's and adults' difficulties, both when individuals have acquired a mental health diagnosis and when there is more general or complex distress.
 It is effective across the lifecycle, spanning developmental stages from under five year olds to old age.
 Working relationally, using individuals’ relationships as a resource, helps to reduce stress and difficulties for different family members.